trailofdad/bouldrNS/README.md

 _wikipedia_

+# Set up

-* Clone to your wordpress plugin directory
+* Clone to your wordpress plugin directory of choice
 * Activate!

 ## V1 Road Map